spyder-ide/spyder-docs/doc/variableexplorer.rst

 Features and editors
 ====================

-The following screenshots show some interesting features such as editing lists, strings, dictionaries, NumPy arrays, or plotting/showing NumPy arrays data.
+Spyder's Variable Explorer offers built in support for editing lists, strings, dictionaries, NumPy arrays, Pandas DataFrames, and more, and can also histogram, plot, or even display some of them as an RGB image.
+Several examples of this functionality follow:

 |